dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 URL matching is the process by which routing dispatches an incoming request to a *handler*.
 This process is based on data in the URL path but can be extended to consider any data in the request.
 The ability to dispatch requests to separate handlers is key to scaling the size and complexity of an app.

-Incoming requests enter the `RouterMiddleware`, which calls the <xref:Microsoft.AspNetCore.Routing.IRouter.RouteAsync*> method on each route in sequence.
+Incoming requests enter the <xref:Microsoft.AspNetCore.Builder.RouterMiddleware>, which calls the <xref:Microsoft.AspNetCore.Routing.IRouter.RouteAsync*> method on each route in sequence.
 The <xref:Microsoft.AspNetCore.Routing.IRouter> instance chooses whether to *handle* the request by setting the [RouteContext.Handler](xref:Microsoft.AspNetCore.Routing.RouteContext.Handler*) to a non-null <xref:Microsoft.AspNetCore.Http.RequestDelegate>.
 If a route sets a handler for the request, route processing stops, and the handler is invoked to process the request.
 If no route handler is found to process the request, the middleware hands the request off to the next middleware in the request pipeline.

-The primary input to `RouteAsync` is the [RouteContext.HttpContext](xref:Microsoft.AspNetCore.Routing.RouteContext.HttpContext*) associated with the current request.
-The `RouteContext.Handler` and [RouteContext.RouteData](xref:Microsoft.AspNetCore.Routing.RouteContext.RouteData*) are outputs set after a route is matched.
+The primary input to <xref:Microsoft.AspNetCore.Routing.IRouter.RouteAsync*> is the [RouteContext.HttpContext](xref:Microsoft.AspNetCore.Routing.RouteContext.HttpContext*) associated with the current request.
+The [RouteContext.Handler](xref:Microsoft.AspNetCore.Routing.RouteContext.Handler) and [RouteContext.RouteData](xref:Microsoft.AspNetCore.Routing.RouteContext.RouteData*) are outputs set after a route is matched.

-A match that calls `RouteAsync` also sets the properties of the `RouteContext.RouteData` to appropriate values based on the request processing performed thus far.
+A match that calls <xref:Microsoft.AspNetCore.Routing.IRouter.RouteAsync*> also sets the properties of the [RouteContext.RouteData](xref:Microsoft.AspNetCore.Routing.RouteContext.RouteData) to appropriate values based on the request processing performed thus far.

 ::: moniker-end

 [RouteData.Values](xref:Microsoft.AspNetCore.Routing.RouteData.Values*) is a dictionary of *route values* produced from the route.
 These values are usually determined by tokenizing the URL and can be used to accept user input or to make further dispatching decisions inside the app.

-[RouteData.DataTokens](xref:Microsoft.AspNetCore.Routing.RouteData.DataTokens*) is a property bag of additional data related to the matched route. `DataTokens` are provided to support associating state data with each route so that the app can make decisions based on which route matched.
+[RouteData.DataTokens](xref:Microsoft.AspNetCore.Routing.RouteData.DataTokens*) is a property bag of additional data related to the matched route. <xref:Microsoft.AspNetCore.Routing.RouteData.DataTokens*> are provided to support associating state data with each route so that the app can make decisions based on which route matched.
 These values are developer-defined and do **not** affect the behavior of routing in any way.
-Additionally, values stashed in `RouteData.DataTokens` can be of any type, in contrast to `RouteData.Values`, which must be convertible to and from strings.
+Additionally, values stashed in [RouteData.DataTokens](xref:Microsoft.AspNetCore.Routing.RouteData.DataTokens*) can be of any type, in contrast to [RouteData.Values](xref:Microsoft.AspNetCore.Routing.RouteData.Values), which must be convertible to and from strings.

-[RouteData.Routers](xref:Microsoft.AspNetCore.Routing.RouteData.Routers*) is a list of the routes that took part in successfully matching the request.
+[RouteData.Routers](xref:Microsoft.AspNetCore.Routing.RouteData.Routers) is a list of the routes that took part in successfully matching the request.
 Routes can be nested inside of one another.
-The `Routers` property reflects the path through the logical tree of routes that resulted in a match.
-Generally, the first item in `Routers` is the route collection and should be used for URL generation.
-The last item in `Routers` is the route handler that matched.
+The <xref:Microsoft.AspNetCore.Routing.RouteData.Routers> property reflects the path through the logical tree of routes that resulted in a match.
+Generally, the first item in <xref:Microsoft.AspNetCore.Routing.RouteData.Routers> is the route collection and should be used for URL generation.
+The last item in <xref:Microsoft.AspNetCore.Routing.RouteData.Routers> is the route handler that matched.

 ### URL generation